stephan-double-u/cross-language-validation-schema/README.md

 >    userPerms = ["TRAINEE"]
 >    ```
 > will lead to these steps
-> 1. The permissions constraint of rule 1 does not match because the user does not have the permission MANAGER.
+> 1. The permissions constraint of rule 1 _does not match_ because the user does not have the permission MANAGER.
 >
 >     Therefore, further evaluation for rule 1 is skipped.
-> 1. The permissions constraint of rule 2 does match because the user does not have the permission MANAGER.
+> 1. The permissions constraint of rule 2 _does match_ because the user does not have the permission MANAGER.
 >
 >    The condition "_maintenanceNextDate_ must not be null" of rule 2 is not fulfilled.
 >
 >    Therefore, further evaluation for rule 2 is skipped.
-> 1. Rule 3 does not have a permissions constraint or a condition constraint.
+> 1. Rule 3 does not have a permissions constraint or a conditions constraint.
 >
 >    The content constraint of rule 3 is evaluated to _true_ because it contains the key/value pair
 >     `"nullEqualsTo": true`